apache/accumulo-website/_docs-2/security/kerberos.md

 #### Administrative User

 Out of the box (without Kerberos enabled), Accumulo has a single user with administrative permissions "root".
-This users is used to "bootstrap" other users, creating less-privileged users for applications using the system.
+This user is used to "bootstrap" other users, creating less-privileged users for applications using the system.
 In Kerberos, to authenticate with the system, it's required that the client presents Kerberos credentials for the principal (user) the client is trying to authenticate as.